nishs1729/basic_bash_tutorial/tutorials/globbing.md

 3. Match files with names starting with "data" and having numeric suffixes (e.g., `data1`, `data2`).
 4. Use globbing to find files in subdirectories with the extension `.conf`.
 5. Exclude `.tmp` files while listing all other files.

----

-By mastering globbing patterns, you can efficiently handle complex file operations in Bash.
-Practice these examples to deepen your understanding!